STA601-F21/Course-Website/content/policies.md

 **Finally, your lowest homework score will be dropped!**

+#### Lab exercises
+The objective of the lab assignments is to give you more hands-on experience with Bayesian data analysis.zhuoqun.wang@duke.edu Come learn a concept or two and some R from the TAs and then work on the computational part of the homework assignments.
+Lab attendance is not mandatory, however, each lab assignment should be submitted in timely fashion on the due date.
+You are REQUIRED to use R Markdown to type up your lab reports.

 #### Quizzes
 Two quizzes will be administered through the semester, one before the midterm (sometime in February) and the other after the midterm (sometime early April).
 The exact dates will be announced later.
 There will be no make-ups for quizzes so make sure to be in class on the dates to take them.